jamesbrunet/callhub-python-wrapper/README.md

 ### Implemented but not in latest release
 * Get all phone numbers on DNC list
 * Get all DNC lists
-* Add number to DNC list
+* Add numbers to DNC list

 ### Currently on roadmap